NiXTheDev/LeadSender-tt-mov2mp4/README.md

 1. Install the dependencies with `npm ci`
 2. Start the server with `node app.js`

 That's it!
-Now you can access the server at `http://localhost:8080/`
+Now you can access the server at `http://localhost:8080/` (which also includes the steps to use it)

 ## Post Scriptum